bkanuka/trio-paho-mqtt/README.md

   - [aiomqtt](https://github.com/mossblaser/aiomqtt) - Uses asyncio and wraps paho, but still uses the loop from paho-mqtt.
 I believe all operations are put into a worker thread.
   - [distmqtt](https://github.com/smurfix/distmqtt) - anyio-ified hbmqtt fork.
 Works with trio.
+  - [asyncio-mqtt](https://github.com/sbtinstruments/asyncio-mqtt) - Same idea as this lib (a light wrapper for paho mqtt), but for asyncio.